 Heather.
 A wife.
 A mom.
 A dreamer.
 A die-hard idealist.
 A lover of justice.
 Equal rights.
 Freedom.
 Fair Trade.
 Small Farms.
 Responsible consumerism.
 Yet sometimes I'm a hypocrite.
 If you're into labels, I'm a: homeschooling mom.
 A public school mom.
 A private school mom.
-I'm a stay-at-home mom turned nursing student.
-I had my babies with epidurals, but I'm a future nurse-midwife specializing in natural birth.
+I'm a stay-at-home mom turned nursing student and midwifery student.
+I had my babies with epidurals, but I'm a future midwife specializing in natural birth.
 I'm a breastfeeding counselor who understands doing what's best for our babies isn't always easy or even possible.
+I'll go down believing there's grace to cover all of it.
 I'm into gardens, eating close to the earth, and I'm attempting an urban farm - but move over and watch me eat my weight in chips and salsa.

 I share our life, our struggles and our laughter on our family blog.
 I try to be honest - as honest as a person can ever be about real life and the people living in it.
 Blogging is a great way for me to chronicle our lives and leave a written record for our children.
 I hope they look back one day and find that life is a journey, growing is a process, and there's beauty and grace in the space between "here" and "there."
 Putting thoughts out in the open for the world to read has changed me, humbled me, taught me, and softened the areas where I needed exfoliation.
 I'm eternally grateful for this community and the way they sit with us and freely share their stories and perspective.